 - Date of birth (individuals)

-- For individuals, details from your account or a previous assessed return, notice of assessment, etc.
+- For individuals, details from your account or a previously assessed return, notice of assessment, etc.

 - For business accounts, details from your account or your most recently assessed business return

 The quickest way to get your tax return processed is to file it electronically.
-Even so, however, your refund can be delayed for a number of different reasons, including:
+Even so, your refund can be delayed for a number of reasons, including:

-- you have any outstanding GST/HST returns from a sole proprietorship or partnership
+- You have any outstanding goods and services tax or harmonized sales tax (GST/HST) returns from a sole proprietorship or partnership.

-- you have a refund of $2 or less (CRA)
+- Have a refund of $2 or less.